- General Information

 This setting is displayed for the fields of type Phone only and can be used when the number format is set to Other countries or multiple countries.
 By default, numbers in a field of type Phone are assumed to have country codes included.
 In this case, you can leave this field blank.
 Otherwise, specify the country code here; it will be automatically prepended to each number in the given field unless the number begins with “+”.

-Note that a country code must be specified for campaigns with any calling hour restrictions.
+Note that a country code must be specified for campaigns with any calling hour restrictions and for campaigns where numbers are checked against DNC lists of the following types: Area Code, Geographic (Postal), and Geographic (State/Province).

 This setting is displayed for the fields of Date/Time type only.
 By default, the time in this field is assumed to be specified for the time zone indicated in the general settings of your contact center.
 You can use this setting to specify another the time zone for this field.